 What is the best material for a mattress pad?

 Much like a mattress, the best material for a mattress pad will come down to your own needs and preferences.
 For example, if you are looking for something more plush to add extra cushioning to the mattress beneath, you’ll want to find something with extra fiber fill; down or down alternative is great for this.
 Similarly, if you are seeking something more breathable and absorbent, cotton makes a great choice for a mattress pad.
-As Dr. Riccio tells us, a mattress pad “can be a less expensive way to prolong the use of your mattress before buying a new one,” so be sure to find one that not only handles your protection concerns but is also made of a material that is comfortable based on your own specific needs.
+As chiropractor Nicholas Riccio, D.C., tells us, a mattress pad “can be a less expensive way to prolong the use of your mattress before buying a new one,” so be sure to find one that not only handles your protection concerns but is also made of a material that is comfortable based on your own specific needs.

 How does a mattress pad attach to the bed?